 We applied \astronomaly{} using the anomaly detection algorithm, iForest, to the features extracted using the CNN. iForest scaled well to the considerable amount of data we had and was able to effectively identify artefacts, which are anomalies but are not scientifically interesting.
 The fact that a large number of artefacts were present in the list of anomalies, despite our selection cuts, highlights the difficulty of detecting artefacts with automated flagging techniques but also the value of unsupervised methods in detecting artefacts that were missed.
 However, iForest alone could not differentiate between interesting and less interesting anomalies.
-We found that active learning, making use of a relatively small amount of human labelling, is critical to success in anomaly detection for large, uncurated astronomical datasets.
+We found that AL, using a relatively small amount of human labelling, is critical to success in anomaly detection for large, uncurated astronomical data sets.
 Using \astronomaly{}'s interface, it only took one person a few hours to label enough data to enable significant discoveries.

-Figure \ref{fig: Anomalies in top 2000: labelled} shows that active learning algorithms can be used to enhance the performance of anomaly detection algorithms by prioritising the most relevant anomalies and filtering out less interesting ones.
-We compared two different active learning approaches and found similar performance (Figure \ref{fig: AL vs GP for all anomalies}).
-We chose the neighbour score due to computational challenges with the direct regression method at a larger scale.
-While more computationally efficient Gaussian process methods are available, the tests on the evaluation set suggested that the extra implementation effort might not justify potential performance gains.
-This may not be the case for other datasets (e.g. \citealp{Walmsley_2021}).
+Fig. \ref{fig: Anomalies in top 2000: labelled} shows that AL algorithms can be used to enhance the performance of anomaly detection algorithms by prioritizing the most relevant anomalies and filtering out less interesting ones.
+We compared two different AL approaches and found similar performance (Fig. \ref{fig: AL vs GP for all anomalies}).
+We chose the NS due to computational challenges with the direct regression method at a larger scale.
+While more computationally efficient GP methods are available, the tests on the evaluation set suggested that the extra implementation effort might not justify potential performance gains.
+This may not be the case for other data sets (e.g. Walmsley et al. \citeyear{Walmsley_2021}).